Toys 'R' Us recalls clay craft kits over mold risk

 (CNN)Toys "R" Us is recalling about 6,000 "totally me!" clay craft kits after mold was discovered in the clay, the US Consumer Product Safety Commission said Wednesday.

-There have been three reports of mold in clay, and no reported injuries.
+There have been three reports of mold in clay and no reported injuries.
 Consumers should stop using the clay craft kits immediately and return them to any Toys "R" Us or Babies "R" Us store for a refund or store credit.

 Mold found in this product poses respiratory risks and infections to people who have "compromised" immune systems, lung damage or a mold allergy, according to the safety commission.